A Day in the Life of a Parcel – Part One

 Editor’s note: This blog post is part of a three-part series on A Day in the Life of a Parcel.
 This first segment introduces a few game-changing innovations early in the parcel lifecycle.
 Subsequent posts will cover breakthroughs in the later lifecycle stages.

-Of the many factors driving innovation in the world of e-commerce package and parcel supply chain and logistics, “speed” or “same-day delivery” has become the Holy Grail of modern-day Silk Road crusaders.
+In the world of e-commerce package and parcel supply chain and logistics, “speed” or “same-day delivery” has become the Holy Grail of modern-day Silk Road crusaders.

 But how does it all come together?